 There is nothing more alarming today than the potential for the continued staffing shortage in law enforcement agencies.
 I haven’t been in a room with law enforcement administrators in the last two years where I wasn’t asked what must be done to increase police recruiting.
-My answers are not always popular, but it is time that our profession come to the stark realization that we must recruit differently and the “old ways” are no longer viable if we expect to ever replace what we have lost.
+My answers are not always popular, but it is time for our profession to come to the stark realization that we must recruit differently, and the “old ways” are no longer viable if we expect to ever replace what we have lost.

 And we have lost the most important tool at the disposal of every law enforcement leader….Our people.